Shaun Wood he/him

 I have worked in the community mental health field for many years, as well as in private counselling, in general hospitals and recently at the John Hunter Children’s Hospital.
 I work from a strengths and trauma-informed perspective, using Cognitive Behavioural Therapy, Mindfulness, Interpersonal Psychotherapy, Narrative Therapy, Compassion-Focussed Therapy, Forgiveness Therapy and Solution-Focussed Therapy.
 I value creating a safe space that allows the person to lead in their own growth and change.

-I am an Accredited Mental Health Social Worker through Medicare, an approved counsellor for the NSW Victims of Crime Program, and I also provide counselling to clients through private arrangements.
-I have taught at the University of Newcastle for several years as a tutor and provided supervision to students on placement.
+I have taught at the University of Newcastle Social Work Department for several years as a tutor and provided supervision to students on placement.
 I have also provided supervision to other social workers throughout my career.
-Given this I am also very happy to provide supervision to social workers and other clinicians.
+I currently provide supervision to social workers and other clinicians in my practice.